 BA Degree in Animation

-Pulse College’s BA Degree in Animation is developed and taught by practicing industry professionals to ensure that you receive the very highest levels of training.
+Pulse College’s BA Degree in Animation is developed and taught by practising industry professionals to ensure that you receive the very highest levels of training.
 A key part of the course involves producing a portfolio of work that will help you get into the exciting and growing Irish and international animation industry.

-Studying at Pulse College will introduce you to valuable professional workflows and teach you everything from the basics of animation, 2D animation techniques, through to full 3D modelling.
 With the significant benefit of hands-on experience, you will be taught beyond the standard levels required by academic institutions.
 This practical experience is an essential element of our unique programme.

 Class times are 20 hours per week, Monday to Friday with study spaces and extra tutoring available to provide to practice your skills.

-Enrolling Now for September 2017 Start
+Enrolling Now for September 2021

 A key aspect of this course is to produce a portfolio over the duration of the course that will help you to break into the dynamic and creative animation industry.